& OTHER THEMES

 ceremonies; language, songs; food; regalia were outlawed.

-Native people are currently in a stage of revitalization are working hard to modify some of these destructive behaviours and return to a state of MENE-DOH (Ojibwa), also called in Lakhota HUNTA HO (Clearing the Way): Spirit, air, food, water, safety, protection, rest, activity, sexuality, reproduction.
+Native people are currently in a stage of revitalization and working hard to modify some of these destructive behaviours by returning to a state of MENE-DOH (Ojibwa - State of Revitalization), also called in Lakhota, Hanta Ho (Clearing the Way).

 Indigenous children were taught from a very early age to live in a selfless manner.
 In the tribes generosity of spirit was what made great leaders.
 Great leaders are not megalomaniacs, such self-absorption has no place in a world view that fosters good thoughts, right action, kind words, humbleness and generosity.
 It was in this vein that the original world was created.